State Bar of Arizona Regulations

 D. "CLE" means continuing legal education.

-E. "CLE Activities" means activities meeting the standards of Regulation 104 engaged in to satisfy the annual CLE requirement and includes Interactive CLE, Self-study, teaching, writing, Bar review/refresher courses and other educational activities.
+E. "CLE Activities" means activities meeting the standards of Regulation 104 engaged in to satisfy the annual CLE requirement and includes Interactive CLE, Self-study, teaching, writing, bar review/refresher courses and other educational activities.

-H. "MCLE" means the Mandatory Continuing Legal Education program, as enacted.
+F. "MCLE" means the Mandatory Continuing Legal Education program, as enacted.

 I. "Proof of Cure" means the submission of records evidencing compliance with Rule 45.

 J. "Records" means course outlines, written materials, verification of attendance, and other evidence of a CLE program identifying the course, sponsor, and date and place of presentation and/or publication.
+Materials that are stored electronically as scans, either on an attorney’s own computer system or through the provider’s electronic system, that are accessible during the audit period will comply with this requirement.

 K. "Rule" means Rule 45 of the Rules of the Supreme Court of Arizona.

 REGULATION 102.
-MANDATORY CONTINUING LEGAL EDUCATION COMMITTEE
+MANDATORY CONTINUING LEGAL EDUCATION ADMINISTRATION

 REGULATION 103.
-POWERS AND DUTIES OF THE COMMITTEE
+DUTIES OF THE MCLE DEPARTMENT

 A. General Authority